TBD54566975/developer.tbd.website/blog/2023-04-18-benri-hosts-ssi-service.md

   endpoints corresponding to the docs.
 It hosts the RESTful API's which can be used to manage your services.

-As an example of using the SSI service over HTTP, you can try to resolve a did using the APIs:
+See below for an example of a DID resolution using the SSI Service API's:

 ```sh
 # resolve a did